 As noted under "Major Projects", the most immediate organizational challenge resulted from the 2018 decision by the California Air Resources Board (CARB) to mandate the purchase of zero-emission buses (ZEBs) by all public transit agencies.
 For agencies like Yuba-Sutter Transit with a fleet of under 100 buses, the Innovative Clean Transit (ICT) regulation requires that at least 25 percent of all buses purchased be powered by either battery electric or hydrogen fuel cell systems beginning in 2026.
 All transit agencies, regardless of fleet size, will be required to purchase only ZEBs starting in 2029.
 While this regulation will significantly increase the cost of buses, the greater impact to Yuba-Sutter Transit is the need to replace the current operating and maintenance facility within the next seven or eight years to accommodate the infrastructure to support the large-scale conversion to zero-emission buses.

-While the quarter century trend in ridership growth stalled in FY 2016, Yuba-Sutter Transit’s ability to efficiently and effectively meet the anticipated demand for service in the future will continue to be in doubt as all of the planned or approved large scale developments in Yuba County, Yuba City and Sutter County are in areas that are not now served.
-The potential demand for services of every kind from these projects will severely stretch what in most cases is still just a minimal level of service as available operating revenue sources may not grow at the same pace.
-To compound the problem, routine impact fees have yet to be required from new developments for the capital and operating revenue necessary to serve those developments.
-Yuba County, however, has collected fees for the development and operation of two park and ride lots.
+Beyond these immediate issues, the ability to meet the anticipated demand for transit services both effectively and efficiently in the future will be a challenge as the approved or planned large scale developments in Yuba and Sutter Counties are largely in areas where public transportation is largely non-existent.
+The potential demand for services of every kind from these projects will severely stretch what in most cases is still just a minimal level of service.
+To compound the problem, except for the fees that are being collected by Yuba County for the development and operation of their two park and ride lots, routine impact fees have not otherwise been required from new developments for the capital and operating revenue necessary to serve those developments which will result in even more pressure on the limited available local transit funding sources.